 Closer to home, our way of living and working has evolved into a blended pattern that looks set to continue.
 For many of us, this has presented an opportunity to rethink and change.
 2022 and beyond is likely to see us refine our expectations and assumptions of this new way of life, and these are the trends we think will shape it.

 1. Personalisation as a service

-This growing trend for personalisation will offer opportunities to improve the citizen experience and even provide bespoke medicines and care services.
+This growing trend for personalization will offer opportunities to improve the citizen experience and even provide bespoke medicines and care services.
 This opens big questions for already stretched public services, particularly how to deliver this in a way that is safe, secure, and transparent.

 For example, the debate around identity management will become critical in 2022.
-Systems must be able to recognise and verify who you are, while also keeping your information safe.
+Systems must be able to recognize and verify who you are, while also keeping your information safe.
 With biometrics, like face or fingerprint recognition now part of daily use on mobile devices, we have an opportunity to extend these into public services.